JiahaoZhan/OneLearn/README.md

 # OneLearn
 An website designed intending to teach job related, practical programming skills for everyone.

+I developed this page in windows environment using an IDE called HBuilder.

 This tiny webpage and sign up page is used to demonstrate my understanding of web design and the use of bootstrap 4.0.

 This is fairly a simple demo because I only have beginning knowledge bootstrap.